 CLIP-seq.
-We followed the previously reported protocol of the PAR (photoactivatable ribonucleoside-enhanced)-CLIP assay (34) with the following modifications.
-As HIV-1 infection was inhibited by the addition of 4-thiouridine (data not shown), we skipped that step and performed crosslinking directly.
-Briefly, six 15-cm plates of HeLa cells stably expressing YTHDF1-3 proteins were seeded at day 1.
-At day 2, the HeLa cells were infected with the HIV-1-Luc/VSV-G at an MOI of 0.5 for 2 hrs, cells were washed to remove cell-free HIV-1.
+We followed the previously reported protocol of the PAR (photoactivatable ribonucleoside-enhanced)-CLIP assay (Hafner et al., 2010) with the following modifications.
+As HIV-1 infection was inhibited by the addition of 4-thiouridine (data not shown), we omitted that step and performed crosslinking directly.
+Briefly, six 15-cm plates of HeLa cells stably expressing YTHDF1–3 proteins were seeded at day 1.
+At day 2, the HeLa cells were infected with the HIV-1-Luc/VSV-G at an MOI of 0.5 for 2 hr, cells were washed to remove cell-free HIV-1.
 At day 3, the cells were washed once with 10 mL ice-cold PBS.
-Cell plates were placed on a tray with ice and irradiate, uncovered, with 0.15 J/cm2 of 254 nm UV light three times in a Stratalinker 2400 (Stratagene).
-Cells were scraped off in PBS and transferred to centrifugation tubes and collect by centrifugation at 500 × g for 5 min at 4°C. The cell pellets lysed in 3 volumes of 1% NP40 lysis buffer and incubate on ice for 10 min.
+Cell plates were placed on a tray with ice and irradiated, uncovered, with 0.15 J/cm2 of 254 nm UV light three times in a Stratalinker 2400 (Stratagene).
+Cells were scraped off in PBS and transferred to centrifugation tubes and collected by centrifugation at 500 × g for 5 min at 4°C. The cell pellets were lysed in 3 volumes of 1% NP40 lysis buffer and incubated on ice for 10 min.
 The cell lysates were cleared by centrifugation at 13,000 × g for 15 min at 4oC.
-Anti-FLAG was used in the IP as previously described.
-The recovered RNA sample was further cleaned by RNA Clean & Concentrator (Zymo Research) before library construction using the small RNA sample preparation kit (NEB).
-The first round of RNase T1 digest was carried out at 0.2 U/μl for 15 min and the second round digestion was conducted at 10 U μl−1 for 8 min.
+Anti-FLAG antibodies were used in the IP as previously described.
+The recovered RNA samples were further cleaned by RNA Clean & Concentrator (Zymo Research) before library construction using the small RNA sample preparation kit (NEB).
+The first round of RNase T1 digest was carried out at 0.2 U/μl for 15 min and the second round digestion was conducted at 10 U/μl for 8 min.

+Measurement of the kinetics of HIV-1 RNA in infected cells.
+HeLa cells over-expressing individual YTHDF1–3 proteins or the pPB-CAG vector were infected with HIV-1-Luc/VSV-G (MOI of 0.5).
+Cells were collected at 6, 12 and 24 hpi.
+Total RNA was isolated from the cells using RNeasy columns (Qiagen) with on-column DNase I treatment (Qiagen) and eluted with RNase-free water.
+Quantitative RT-PCR was used to measure HIV-1 gag RNA levels as described (Dong et al., 2007).
+Sequences of PCR primers are listed in Table 3.
+All HIV-1 stocks used for infection were treated with DNaseI (40 U/ml; Ambion) prior to infections to avoid plasmid DNA contamination.

+GO analysis.
+GO analysis was performed using the GO Enrichment Analysis tool from the Gene Ontology Consortium (Gene Ontology, 2015).
+GO graphs was plotted using the Web server REVIGO (Supek et al., 2011).

 Statistical analysis.
-Data were analyzed using Mann-Whitney’s unpaired t test or one-way ANOVA test with Prism software and statistical significance was defined as p <0.05.
+Data were analyzed using Mann-Whitney’s U test or one-way ANOVA test with Prism software and statistical significance was defined as P<0.05.

 Acknowledgements